Benjamin, et al. v. Oliver, et al.

 In May 2025, Georgia Governor Brian Kemp signed a state law, SB185, that prohibits the provision of hormone therapy and other forms of healthcare for gender dysphoria in Georgia state prisons, despite the fact that such healthcare has previously been deemed medically necessary by doctors, judges, and the Georgia Department of Corrections (GDC).
 For more than a decade prior, GDC acknowledged that people with gender dysphoria in custody are entitled to “constitutionally appropriate” medical care, including hormone therapy and grooming items to support social transition.

-The law threatens the right of trans people to live with dignity and self-determination and demonstrates that its intent is blatant discrimination rather than any meaningful attempt to provide appropriate healthcare or manage prison costs.
+The law threatens the right of trans people to live with dignity and self-determination.
 Emerging amid a raft of anti-trans bills in Georgia and other states and the Trump administration’s anti-trans policies, SB185 forces people in Georgia prisons to de-transition, while allowing others who are not trans to receive the very same treatment, such as hormone replacement therapy, that it denies trans people.
+This double standard demonstrates that the intent of the law is blatant discrimination against trans people, rather than any meaningful attempt to provide appropriate healthcare or manage prison costs.
 SB185 would also prohibit incarcerated trans people from paying for their own treatments.
 Our clients face potentially catastrophic consequences from the new law, as withdrawal of hormone therapy and denial of essential medical care can cause severe medical and psychological problems, including cardiovascular issues, osteoporosis, severe depression, and self-harm.

 Our clients have all been diagnosed with gender dysphoria and have been prescribed or are seeking evaluations for treatment, including hormone therapy and surgery.
-They were informed in July 2025 that their care would no longer be available, and those who were receiving treatment were either instructed they would be "weaned" off of it or had their care abruptly terminated, risking severe health consequences.
+They were informed in July 2025 that their gender dysphoria care would no longer be available, and those who were receiving treatment were either instructed they would be "tapered" off of it or had their care abruptly terminated, risking severe health consequences.

-This case follows on the Center for Constitutional Rights' work to challenge discrimination against and persecution of LGBTQIA+ people, in particular affirming the rights to safety and care of trans people in Georgia prisons in the case on behalf of Ashley Diamond, whose advocacy established GDC's requirement to provide access to hormones and other care to trans people in its custody.
+This case follows on the Center for Constitutional Rights' work to challenge discrimination against and persecution of LGBTQIA+ people, in particular affirming the rights to safety and care of trans people in Georgia prisons as in the case on behalf of Ashley Diamond, whose advocacy established GDC's requirement to provide access to hormones and other care to trans people in its custody.
+For more information about SB185 and how this case impacts trans people in Georgia's prisons, see our FAQ.

 Case Timeline